If you don’t see your question here, please feel free to call us at 814-676-1733 and we will be happy to answer any questions you may have.

 Can I smoke on the train?

-Can I bring my child's stroller or car seat?
+Can I bring my child's stroller, car seat or backpack carrier??

 Is there free parking?
 Is there ADA parking?

-Yes.
-Our parking lot is located right next to the Perry Street Station and the Caboose Motel.
-There is limited handicap parking, so arrive early and have your placard visible.
+Yes parking is free in our parking lot, located right next to the Perry Street Station and the Caboose Motel.
+There are a limited number handicap parking spots, so arrive early and have your placard visible.

 Are you handicap accessible?